 The importance of this work, is not simply that the care farming participants can make new social relationships in the community but that the conventional relationship of ‘carer’ and ‘cared for’ which dominates their lives is removed.
 Working along side other volunteers as equals doing the same job and learning the same skills has a hugely beneficial effect on their confidence and self-esteem.

-Now, we are exploring how, working alongside our environmental volunteers, they can play an important role in helping other vulnerable people in the local community such as helping elderly members of the network manage their gardens, engaging with elderly people with dementia on Long Mead and other protected outdoor sites.
+Plans for the future include exploring how, working alongside community members, they might play an important role in helping other vulnerable people in the local community such as helping elderly members of the network manage their gardens.
+Raul has even piloted a project where carefarmers helped elderly people with dementia.

 The project is a new model of care farming where, for the first time, the practice and involvement of those taking part extend beyond the farm gates and enables care-farming participants to play a valuable role in the community.
-Please email if you would like to join this group.
+Please email Catriona Bass (email@example.com) if you would like to join in these activities.